It was community property that garnered me my first hug from Doug Jacobs.

 My question to Doug was whether he’d looked at the deed by which they held the house.
 Because, I reminded him, the presumption that property acquired during marriage is rebutted when title is held in joint tenancy.

 Bingo!
 They held as joint tenants, which meant that each spouse held their half of the house as their separate property.
-One spouse could file bankruptcy and bring only that spouse’s half of the property into the bankruptcy estate.
+According NY estate planning lawyers, one spouse could file bankruptcy and bring only that spouse’s half of the property into the bankruptcy estate.

 Better yet, the BAP ruling in my McFall case (112 B.R.
 336 (9th Cir.
 B.A.P.
 1990)) established that one spouse was entitled to use the entire homestead exemption against his half of the house.